 Informational Text Writing Skill 4: Fitting Visuals

-The text in information reports is often accompanied by visuals in the form of diagrams, charts, graphs, illustrations, and photographs.
+Visuals often accompany the text in information reports in the form of diagrams, charts, graphs, illustrations, and photographs.
 This serves three purposes:

 - To add more detail and supplement the information contained in the text;